ladybug-podcast/ladybug-website/transcripts/26-bookclub-atomic-habits.md

 Well we can also look at in terms of temptation bundling since you're more likely to find a behavior attractive if you get to do it with one of your favorite things.
 As you said, you want to read more so you read while you drink your coffee because you really enjoy drinking your coffee.

 **Emma** 17:16
 You know what I do like to do.
 And I...
 This did help me with working out because I hated cardio.
 I just got really bored.
-Is I would pre-download like YouTube videos or Netflix and watch like a 30 minute episode while I was on the fake peloton or whatever.
+Is I would pre-download like YouTube videos or Netflix and watch like a 30 minute episode while I was on the fake Peloton or whatever.

 **Kelly** 17:30
-The fake peloton.
+The fake Peloton.

 **Emma** 17:31
 So that's a good way to...